riptidewave93/UNVR-NAS/README.md

 * Installation is Hard
     * Need to simplify the install process, this should be much easier once I can get latest GPL kernel source (no more uboot env stuff)
 * OpenMediaVault
-    * BTRFS does not work, period
+    * BTRFS is in TESTING
-        * No kernel module in UBNT kernel, need new kernel source and we can make so many things better...
-        * Might try to build an out-of-tree module for this, more research needed
+        * Building an out-of-tree module for this using an OLD Unifi GPL release from https://github.com/fabianishere/udm-kernel
 * Reset Button
     * Only works to reboot the system